-HIGHLIGHTS, FINDINGS
+HIGHLIGHTS, FINDINGS For steel drum reconditioning, the data show an output of 20.3 million drums - a rise of nearly 19% due to, at least in part, improvements in supply chains.
+The number of scrapped steel drums rose from 2.2 million units in 2021.to 4.5 million units in 2023.
+The number of plastic drums reconditioned rose from to 2.6 million units to 3.1 million units.
+The number of scrapped plastic drums declined slightly from 1.8 million.to 1.7 million The number of composite IBCs reprocessed rose from 3.6 million to 4.6 million units, the majority of which were 275-gallon capacity.
+The number of scrapped IBC bottles is reported as 3.0 million.

-- For steel drum reconditioning, the data show an output of 17 million drums - a decline of nearly 30% due at least in part to supply chain and pandemic issues.
-A similar decline was observed in the recessionary years of 2009-11 when steel drum reconditioning was approximately 20% lower. - The number of scrapped steel drums rose from 1.7 million in 2019 to an estimated 2.2 million units in 2021. - The number of plastic drums reconditioned fell to 2.6 million units.
-The number of scrapped plastic drums declined slightly to 1.8 million. - The number of composite IBCs reprocessed rose to 3.6 million, the majority of which were 275-gallon capacity.
-The number of scrapped IBC bottles is reported as 1.9 million. - Approximately 61% of steel drums are used for hazmat, 68% of plastic drums, 20% of fiber drums, and 64% of IBCs.
+• Approximately 60% of steel drums are used for hazmat, 70% of plastic drums and 64% of IBCs.
 These numbers have changed very little over the last several years.